The cause of precocious puberty is often unknown, but it may be caused by structural abnormalities or tumors in the brain.

 Doctors do not usually find a cause for the early hormone release, particularly in girls, but sometimes it is caused by a tumor or other abnormality in the brain, typically in the pituitary gland or the hypothalamus (the region of the brain that controls the pituitary gland).
 Neurofibromatosis (a disorder where many fleshy growths of nerve tissue grow under the skin and in other parts of the body) and a few other rare disorders also have been linked to central precocious puberty.
 Sometimes central precocious puberty is triggered by the use of treatments for certain disorders (such as surgery, radiation, or chemotherapy to treat cancer).

 Some children prematurely develop only a few signs of puberty.
-Typically they have premature breast development or premature pubic hair development (adrenarche) without any of the other changes of puberty such as growth of the testes or ovaries, menstruation, or a growth spurt.
-Some girls have breast development during the first 2 years of life.
+Typically they have premature breast development (thelarche) or premature pubic hair development (adrenarche) without any of the other changes of puberty such as growth of the testes or ovaries, menstruation, or a growth spurt.
+Some girls have breast development during the first 2 years of life, but they do not have elevated hormone levels.
 Children with early pubic hair development often have adult-like body odor and acne.
 Changes progress slowly.

 These early physical changes are not caused by a disorder and only a few children go on to develop actual precocious puberty.
-The early changes occur because the adrenal gland produces increased androgens.
-Gonadotropins and estrogens are not increased.
+Early pubic hair development occurs because the adrenal gland increases the level of androgens it produces.
+However, levels of gonadotropins and estrogens are not increased with early pubic hair development.

 Whenever a child has signs of premature, rapidly progressing, or disordered puberty, doctors take an x-ray of the hand and wrist to estimate bone maturity (called a bone age x-ray).